bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 > getLink(property)
 >> 	Given a PropertyDescriptor this will return a LinkDescriptor if the property has a link ending on it or `None` if there is no link.

-> addLink(start, end)
+> addLink(start, end[, isWeak])
 >> 	Creates a link between two properties given their PropertyDescriptors.
+Weak links can be created using an optional boolean flag.
+By default strong link are created.

 > removeLink(end)
 >> 	Removes a link given the PropertyDescriptor of the link endpoint.